meaningful-ooo/sponge/README.md

 | 2            | `exit_code`             | The exit code of the command                                                    |
 | 3            | `previously_in_history` | `true` or `false` flag indicating if the command has been in the history before |

-Return with exit status `0` to filter out the command and anything else to keep the command in the history.
+Return with exit status `0` to filter out provided command and anything else to keep the command in the history.

 You can define your filter in `config.fish` or as a standalone function in fish `functions` folder.

 > Be mindful of what you put in filters, as they are run synchronously after each command execution and can slow down your prompt in case of compute-intensive tasks or network requests.

-After that you need to register it with Sponge by adding the filter name in `sponge_filters` variable:
+After that you need to register your filter with Sponge by adding its name in `sponge_filters` variable:

 ```fish
 set --append sponge_filters my_awesome_filter